gardener/gardener/docs/proposals/15-manage-bastions-and-ssh-key-pair-rotation.md

     - Syncs back the `status.ingress` and `status.conditions` of the `Bastion` resource in the seed to the garden cluster in case it changed
 7. `gardenctl`
     - initiates SSH session once `status.operation['BastionReady']` is true of the `Bastion` resource in the garden cluster
-        - reads `status["sshPrivateKey"]`, decrypts it with users private PGP key
+        - locates private `ssh` key matching `spec["sshPublicKey"]` which was configured beforehand by the user
         - reads bastion IP (`status.ingress.ip`) or hostname (`status.ingress.hostname`)
         - reads the private key from the SSH key pair for the shoot node
         - opens SSH connection to the bastion and from there to the respective shoot node